Smeetbdoshi/Team6/README.md

 +	Copy that ecom folder to **htdocs(C:/Program Files/XAMPP/htdocs)**

 Some Steps guide you to navigate copying folder to htdocs:

-1.open Windows(C) in file explorer and then you find **xampp** file.
+1. open Windows(C) in file explorer and then you find **xampp** file.
-2.open that xampp file and there you can find **htdocs** folder. copy our ecom project file over there.
+2. open that xampp file and there you can find **htdocs** folder.
+3. copy our ecom project file over there.
 ## Step 4:
 In order to get the dashboard for localhost: [search](http://localhost) in any browser.
 Now run our code, [Open](http://localhost/ecom/) it gets executed.